WallarooLabs/wally/book/getting-started/run-a-application.md

 # Run a Wallaroo Application

 In this section, we're going to run an example Wallaroo application.
 By the time you are finished, you'll have validated that your environment is set up and working correctly.

 There's a couple Wallaroo support applications that you'll be interacting with for the first time:

-- Our Metrics UI that allows you to monitoring the performance and health of your applications.
+- Our Metrics UI that allows you to monitor the performance and health of your applications.
 - Giles receiver is designed to capture TCP output from Wallaroo applications.
 - Giles sender is used to send test data into Wallaroo applications over TCP.